 For IFW, IREV, T1, T2 and T3, the values stated in the SCD-BSC or SCD-EPD.

-Typical test conditions defined for specific LEO mission (solar array size dependent) are VREV = -5,3 V, IFW = 4,5 A, T1 = 50 s, T2 = 180 s and T3 > 1 s.

 For the temperature, the most extreme between the following values:

 The values stated in the SCD-BSC or SCD-EPD.

 The highest and minimum operational temperatures with the margins predicted for the mission.